atlassian/data-center-helm-charts/docs/CONFIGURATION.md

 ## Additional volumes

 In additional to the `local-home` and `shared-home` volumes that are always attached to the product pods, you can attach your own volumes for your own purposes, and mount them into the product container.
-Use the `additionalVolumes` and `additionalVolumeMounts` values to both attach the volumes and mount them in to the product container.
+Use the `additional` (under `volumes`) and `additionalVolumeMounts` values to both attach the volumes and mount them in to the product container.

 This might be useful if, for example, you have a custom plugin that requires its own filesystem storage.